gekitsu/bouldering-for-beginners/bouldering_for_beginners.md

 You will not be getting anything comprehensive out of these, but in the very very beginning, too much information can be overwhelming.
 These make a very good base for just starting out.

+**Movement for Climbers – Bouldering Progression Series.
+Novice**: [link](https://www.youtube.com/watch?v=tJNAC9zi8gg)\
+A very well put together bundle of things for the start of your bouldering journey.
+It’s compact enough that you can keep it all in mind, yet a solid toolkit for easy climbs.

 **Bouldering Bobat – Top 10 Tips for Beginner Boulderers**: [link](https://www.youtube.com/watch?v=b2v4brHpdxY)\
 What it says on the tin.
 A solid allround arsenal of pointers for when you’re starting out.